CrystalTechSAS/jcrystal_documentation/server/queries.md

 ## Overview

-The jCrystal entity system allows you to create queries over entity properties.
-The are two types of entity queries:

-- Owner key based
-- Single field based
-- Compound Index based queries

-To access do an Entity query you must use the inner type Query:
+To do an Entity query you must use the inner type Query:

 ```java
 YourEntity.Query